 Generator Rules

-All generator rules are optional and can be set at the project level or next to component HTML files (starting with version 1.3.x), or both.
-If the generator finds a rules file in the same directory as an HTML source file whose name matches the pattern in therulesFileMask option, the generation parameters from the rules file override the default rules and rules defined in a generator configuration file.
+All generator rules are optional and can be set at the project level, next to component HTML files, or in both places.
+Generation parameters from the component-level rules override the rules defined at the project level.

-The generator traverses the tree of the HTML elements and produces the JSON output.
-The next sections explain all the configuration parameters responsible for how the generator interprets HTML and affects the generated JSON.
+The next sections explain the configuration parameters responsible for how the generator interprets HTML and affects the generated JSON.

 Each string value set in the configuration for elements can be a regular string (for a full match) or a regular expression for a partial match.